В консольных версиях World of Tanks появится PvE-кампания

 send all newly created unit to the new right clicked 'rally' point.

-Shift+Right click also works, where if you hold down shift and right click
+Shift+Right click also works, where if you hold down

 on different targets, the unit will follow them in order.